Alcaro/bridges/arlib/sandbox/README.txt

  <https://github.com/mattgodbolt/compiler-explorer/issues/419>.

-Yet two problems remain:
+Yet one problem remains:

-First, due to kernel limitations, resource limits are available only for the current process, not the current PID namespace.
-For example, a forkbomb would impact unsandboxed processes.
+Inventing your own crypto, or inventing your own security in general, is generally not recommended.

-Second, inventing your own crypto, or inventing your own security in general, is generally not recommended.
  So who am I, and how dare I try to make a security solution?
 Why would anyone trust this thing?

 Vulnerabilities